GENERAL INFORMATION: 503-823-4000

 D. Promote, encourage and support the participation of members of diverse communities within the areas of Neighborhoods served;

 E. Administer contracts or memorandums of understanding and operate the District Coalition in accordance with the adopted Standards; and

-F. Abide by the Standards established by the Office of Neighborhood Involvement.
+F. Abide by the Standards established by the Office of Community & Civic Life.

 A. City agencies shall notify all Neighborhood Associations affected by planning efforts or other actions affecting the livability of the Neighborhood(s).

 B. City agencies shall include affected Neighborhood Associations and District Coalitions in planning efforts which affect neighborhood livability.

 C. Notice of pending policy decisions affecting neighborhood livability shall be given to the Neighborhood Association(s) affected at least 30 days prior to final action on the decision by a City agency.
 If said 30 day period may injure or harm the public health, safety, welfare, or result in a significant financial burden to the City, this notice provision shall not apply.

 (Amended by Ordinance Nos.
 186216, 187359 and 189078, effective July 18, 2018.)
 There is hereby established and created an Office of Community & Civic Life which shall consist of a Director and such other employees as the Council may from time to time provide.
 In order to facilitate participation and improved communication between the public, Neighborhood Associations, Business District Associations, District Coalitions and the City, the Office of Community & Civic Life shall:

 A. Assist Neighborhood Associations, District Coalitions and others in planning and developing programs for public involvement, crime prevention, dispute resolution and budget review;